mdtaarique/Accenture-Virtual-Internship/Documentation.md

 -  **URL:** Link to the location where this content is stored

 #### Reaction
- • Content ID: Unique ID of a piece of content that was uploaded
- • User ID: Unique ID of a user that exists in the User table who reacted to this piece of content
- • Type: A string detailing the type of reaction this user gave
- • Datetime: The date and time of this reaction
 -  **Content ID:** Unique ID of a piece of content that was uploaded
 -  **User ID:** Unique ID of a user that exists in the User table who reacted to this piece of content
 -  **Type:** A string detailing the type of reaction this user gave
 -  **Datetime:** The date and time of this reaction

 #### ReactionTypes
- • Type: A string detailing the type of reaction this user gave
- • Sentiment: A string detailing whether this type of reaction is considered as positive, negative or neutral
- • Score: This is a number calculated by Social Buzz that quantifies how "popular" each reaction is.
-A reaction type with a higher score should be considered as a more popular reaction
 -  **Type:** A string detailing the type of reaction this user gave
 -  **Sentiment:** A string detailing whether this type of reaction is considered as positive, negative or neutral
 -  **Score:** This is a number calculated by Social Buzz that quantifies how "popular" each reaction is.
 A reaction type with a higher score should be considered as a more popular reaction